This is a professional review website. Any purchase made from a product mentioned on this website may result in us receiving a commission.

 Long term goals can also be pretty versatile.
 For some of you, that might mean mastering the guitar solo in Led Zeppelin’s “Stairway to Heaven.”
 Whatever it may be, commit it to memory or, better yet, write down your aspirations so you’re motivated to meet them.

 It’s always important to make sure these personal goals are realistic.
 Setting a short term goal of performing on-stage next week for a beginner who hasn’t yet learned a song might not be practical.
 Set goals that will apply to you and are possible to reach.
+It takes awhile to learn guitar, remember this while you're setting these goals.

 When you reach these goals, you’ll be motivated to keep going to reach your long term goal: improving your guitar skills.

-Guitar Tricks’ lessons and course material is comprehensive, so any guitarist — no matter what level they are — can benefit from this platform.
+Its course material is comprehensive, so any guitarist — no matter what level they are — can benefit from this platform.

 Beginning an online guitar course is an excellent way to pick up the guitar or hone in on your existing skills.
 It’s more convenient, as you’re always able to get a lesson in, and you’re able to go at your own pace, step by step.